m144/nodejs-exercise/README.md

 The api can be run on docker by calling `docker-compose` command in the main folder (where docker-compose.yml file sits)

-Once the dockers are up, you can run `npm test` to run basic tests on the api.
+Once the dockers are up, you can run `npm test` from within the app folder to run basic tests on the api.